Ray-Neiheiser/ray-neiheiser.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Leadership
 ======
-* Worked 9 Months at the Red Cross
+* Worked 9 Months at the Red Cross with children with disabilities
 * Part of the ISTA Food Parliament
 * Arctic Code Vault Contributor
 * Free Martial Arts Classes for University Community